 Observe for a reddish/orange reflection in each pupil, caused by light reflecting back from the vascularised retina.

-An absent red reflex may indicate the presence of cataract, or in rare circumstances neuroblastoma.
+A white fundal reflex (leukocoria) may indicate the presence of cataract, or in rare circumstances retinoblastoma.

 Assess the fundus:

 1. If you are assessing the child’s right eye, you should hold the ophthalmoscope in your right hand and vice versa.
 Place the hand not holding the ophthalmoscope onto the child’s forehead to prevent accidental collision between yours and the child’s face.

 2. Approaching from a 10-15 degree angle slightly temporal to the child, move closer whilst maintaining the fundal reflex.

 3. Begin by identifying a blood vessel and then follow the branching of this blood vessel towards the optic disc (the branches point like arrows towards the optic disc).